Samyukta-b/smart-home/README.md

 Finally, we have an outdoor garden, (please add)

-To view the project, a first-person player has been included, which is controlled by a script called the PlayerController.cs.
+To view the project, a first-person player has been included, which is controlled by a script called the `PlayerController.cs`.
 This allows the player to move left, right, forward and backward, and it also has provision to rotate its head.
 Basic assets like directional light and main camera are also included within the project.
 Totally, this project consists of (?) assets.